marcomuser/bombermanclone/README.md

 # bombermanclone
-In this learning project I built a clone of the classic 'Bomberman' game within four days.
-It makes use of the p5.js library (based on HTML Canvas) and DOM manipulation.
+In this learning project, I built a clone of the classic game 'Bomberman' within four days.
+It makes use of the p5.js library (based on HTML Canvas) and object-oriented programming in JavaScript ES6+.

 ## License Information